Morsmalleo/AhMyth/UPGRADES.md

 - Dark Theme
 - Light Theme ✓
 - Settings Tab for the AhMyth GUI's Light/Dark Theme preference + a GUI background change option
-- Payload Options Tab for when other payload options have been built into AhMyth. ⬅️ This will tale a while!
+- Payload Options Tab for when other payload options have been built into AhMyth. ⬅️ This will take a while!

 #
 - [ ] 06: Integrate a Windows `.exe` Builder for an AhMyth Windows client.